ingonyama-zk/icicle-gnark/README.md

 ## Building ICICLE from source

-ICICLE provides build systems for C++, Rust, and Go.
+ICICLE provides build systems for C++ and Go.
 Each build system incorporates the core ICICLE library, which contains the essential cryptographic primitives.
 Refer to the [Getting started page](https://dev.ingonyama.com/icicle/build_from_source) for full details about building and using ICICLE.

 > [!WARNING]
 > Ensure ICICLE libraries are installed correctly when building or installing a library/application that depends on ICICLE so that they can be located at runtime.